projectacrn/acrn-hypervisor/doc/getting-started/building-from-source.rst

 .. rst-class:: numbered-step

-Install build tools and dependencies
+Install Build Tools and Dependencies
 ************************************

 ACRN development is supported on popular Linux distributions, each with